GeekMasher/geekmasher.dev/content/posts/security/19-07-01--sql-injection.md

 description: "SQL Injection is one of the biggest issues that still plagues web application development even to this day.
 If you don't know what this security issue is, this post is for you."
 ---

-SQL Injection (AKA: SQLi) occurs when an application treats what should be the data sections of a SQL query as part of the executable section by escaping the data context of the query.
+SQL Injection (AKA: SQLi) occurs when an application treats data, usually user-input as part of the execution section of the SQL query.
 This means that when the queries are executed, they can return data that it wasn't intending to be returned (dynamic SQL Injection) or return a turn or false statement (blind SQL Injection).

 Typically this occurs when creating dynamic queries by either concatenating or formatting strings to build these queries.